cscart/docs/en/cscart_addons/addons/buy_product_link/index.rst

 Link for quick purchase
 =======================

-    The “Buy Product Link” add-on generates a link to quickly purchase any product in your store.
+    The “Purchase Link” add-on generates a link to quickly purchase any product in your store.
 To get the link:

     1. Go to **Products - Products** in the admin panel.